Detailed information and a FAQ on Berkeley Lab’s response to COVID-19 can be found here: covid.lbl.gov.

 If your access to a second facility is incidental, such as taking five minutes to collect a sample or fill an ice bucket, you are not required to reserve a slot in the second facility.
 However, you must communicate clearly with the facility director and staff of the second facility to make sure they are aware of your activities in advance, and work in a coordinated manner with others working in that facility to maintain 6-ft distancing, disinfection, and space occupancy limits.

-If your access to a second facility is more integrated into your work, such that you will spend more than 5-10 minutes in the second facility, you are required to get approval for work from both facilities.
-This will consume an access slot in each of the facilities.
+If your access to a second facility is more integrated into your work, such that you will spend more than 5-10 minutes in the second facility, you are required to get approval for dual-access work from both facilities by reserving a slot in each of the facilities.
+You must get approval from both facility directors and reserve any appropriate instrumentation.
+Dual-access is provided on a limited basis.

 - How can I tell if I am approved for Molecular Foundry access during restart?